dotty-staging/pdbp/index.md

 }
 ```

-Think of a thunk `` `z=>cy` `` as a computation execution continuation, or, simply, computation continuation, and of `cz` as a computation fragment or computation component, or, simply, sub-computation).
+Think of`` `z=>cy` `` as a computation execution continuation, or, simply, computation continuation, and of `cz` as a computation fragment or computation component, or, simply, sub-computation).

 If we start executing the sub-computation `cz`, then, once its result has been bound to the computation continuation `z=>cy`, we can continue executing the composite computation `` bind(cz, `z=>cy`) ``.

 If the sub-computation `cz` yields a result of type `Z`, then that result serves as an argument for the computation continuation `z=>cy.eval`, which transforms it to a computation that yields a result of type `Y`.

+Think of all of this as evaluating a composite expression that has a sub-expression.

 Consider